 GeoMapApp is an earth science exploration and visualization application that is continually being expanded as part of the Marine Geoscience Data System (MGDS) at the Lamont-Doherty Earth Observatory of Columbia University.
 The application provides direct access to the Global Multi-Resolution Topography (GMRT) compilation that hosts high resolution (~100 m node spacing) bathymetry from multibeam data for ocean areas and ASTER (Advanced Spaceborne Thermal Emission and Reflection Radiometer) and NED (National Elevation Dataset) topography datasets for the global land masses.

-Use the Download Links on the left to install the application.
+Use the Download Links on the left to read detailed requirements and to install the application.

 Learn More About GeoMapApp

 Visit the GeoMapApp User Forum to post questions and comments and to share knowledge with others.

 Click Here for more information on how to cite GeoMapApp.

 Join our Mailing List